youneedtocode/ThePhish_POC_DBERT/README.md

 This script will:

 * Install system packages (Python, pip, venv, build tools)
+* Install MongoDB 4.4 from the official MongoDB APT repository
 * Create a virtual environment
 * Install dependencies from both `requirements.txt` and `requirements-ml.txt`
 * Provide next steps to launch the app